benschweizer/python-magickwand/README.md

 Todo
 ====
-- tests and tweaks on platforms other than Linux
+- switch to the native MagickWand API
-- we should add exhaustive unit tests
+- possibly add Ian's API as an option